 The non-selective secondary school options are also schools that perform at an outstanding level so should in no way be considered as a lesser option.

-The only non-religious and non-selective school in town is Skinner’s Kent Academy which achieved an Outstanding in their last OFSTED report and whose results are on a continuous rise since becoming an academy in 2009.
+The only non-religious and non-selective school in town is Skinner’s Kent Academy which achieved a Good in their last OFSTED report (May 2023) and whose results are on a continuous rise since becoming an academy in 2009.
 The building and its facilities are a league above all the other schools in the area being modern, carefully designed and purpose built.

 The secondary schools in nearby Wadhurst (Uplands Community College) and Crowborough (Beacon Academy) are both mixed sex schools and non-selective.
 Both attract very good feedback with students generally being happy and settled.